Avalon-S/Spec2Sim-Agent/README.md

 **Total time saved**: ~6 hours for these 3 specs (2 hours each)

-> **Note**: Actual execution times may vary depending on API response latency and simulation complexity.
+> **Note**: Actual execution results may vary depending on API response latency and simulation complexity.
 The results above are from a representative run.

 [Back to Top](#table-of-contents)